 Acting like a tourist will help you feel like one.
 While you’re at it, buy souvenirs and take lots of pictures!

 Since you’re technically still in town, friends and family will be tempted to call you and work matters may come up.
-Set your out-of-office reply and keep your cell phone usage to a minimum, so you can avoid these distractions.
+Set your out-of-office reply and keep your cellphone usage to a minimum to avoid these distractions.

 Don’t be tempted to run a few errands or give in to social obligations.
 While on a staycation, it’s less about your physical distance and more about your mental and emotional distance from life’s everyday stressors.